ziao1/stat159-fall2016-project2/report/sections/00-abstract.md

 We are replicating work on chapter 6: Linear Model Selection and Regularization (from "An Introduction to Statistical Learning" by James et al) with the dataset "Credit".
 In detail, we are trying to predict "Balance", which is the response variable, from 11 predictors including Income, Limit, Rating, Cards, Age, Education, Gender, Student, Maaried, Ethinicity.

 Since it is a continuous prediction, we use five algorithms: Least Square Regression, Ridge Regression, Lasso Regression, Principal Components Regression, and Partial Least Squares Regression.
-From our output, we found that ...
+From our output, we found that Lasso Regression performs best, followed by Ridge Regression.
+Dimension Reduction Regression, in this case, do not perform as well as Shrinkage Methods.